duckbrain/ldss/README.md

 1. [Install Go](https://golang.org/doc/install)
 2. Run `go get github.com/duckbrain/ldss`.
 This should download and compile ldss and all its dependencies.
 3. Run `ldss web` to start the web server.
 It will default to port 1830.
-If you would like to use a different port, [that's currently broken](https://github.com/duckbrain/ldss/issues/1).
+If you would like to use a different port, specify it with the `--port` parameter.

 ## For Developers

 LDS Scriptures can compile for debug or release.
 The major difference between the two is that the resources in the data/ directory will be statically linked  in release mode.
-There may also be more error and logging output in debug mode as well.

 ### Makefile build